Horror logo

 Image licensed from Shutterstock

-Now, as I stood upon the brink of dissociation, there was nothing left to do but beg for absolution before falling into the madness of allegory.
+Now, as I stood upon the brink of dissociation, I could do naught but beg for absolution before falling into the madness of allegory.

 *